 - Leave it to infuse for about an hour.

-- Now strain and pour the liquid in a foot basin.
+- Now strain and pour the liquid into a foot basin.

 - If needed, add some more warm water, enough to soak your feet.